-Prae is our Mekong consultant joining AVPN in January 2020.
-She works with the AVPN Southeast Asia team on the development of the social investment ecosystem in the Greater Mekong region covering Thailand, Vietnam, Cambodia, Laos, and Myanmar.
-Her role as Mekong consultant focuses on maximizing potential benefits for new and existing AVPN members as well as developing and growing the AVPN membership network in the Greater Mekong region.
+Prae is AVPN’s Mekong Region Director.
+She works on the development of the social investment ecosystem in the Mekong region covering Thailand, Cambodia, Laos, and Myanmar.
+Her role focuses on maximizing potential benefits for new and existing AVPN members as well as developing and growing the AVPN membership network in the Mekong region.
 Prae provides strategic advice to members following AVPN’s Connect, Learn, Lead philosophy.
 She values enthusiasm, conscientiousness, and is a result-driven individual.
 Prae sees AVPN as pivotal in supporting member engagement in the Mekong countries, keeping members with overlapping interests in communication, and fostering partnerships and alliances that help move capital into the SPO sector for real social impact.

 Prae was born visually impaired with Retinitis Pigmentosa (RP), although limited in sight, she has a vision that disabilities should not stop people from doing good and living lives full of especially creative insights.
-Her interests include a love of vegan foods, creating and listening to podcasts, and playing traditional Thai musical instruments with some modern flourishes.
+Her interests include a love of vegan foods, creating (when time permits) and listening to podcasts, and playing traditional Thai musical instruments with some modern flourishes.
 She regards voluntarism as a sign of social conscience, and spent nine years volunteering weekly at the Bangkok school for the blind, and now supports the modern Job Guarantee policy as a proper way to socially recognize such public purpose work.
 Prae is now volunteering regularly at the Elephants World Foundation, a shelter for sick and retired elephants in Kanchanaburi, Thailand.